glicatap/WQ_SWMP_Synthesis/R/Data_processing/README.md

 -  any months with no data are probably just not present.
 Might be better to make sure all combinations of year-month for a station are present, even if a row is full of NAs.
 Probably should tackle this in monthly aggregation step?
 -  should we round values?
 Particularly means and sds can be pretty long numbers that aren't meaningful after a certain number of sig figs.
--  would be worth having a few volunteers to gut check the outputs from their reserve - I was as careful as possible, but still could have missed something.
-Should make sure nothing is obviously weird or off, with people who are familiar with the data and stations.
--  could use help making a data dictionary - should be simple, just tedious.
-For each file type, make a table or list with variable names and definitions (e.g. `atemp_min` = minimum air temperature, degrees Celsius, from all valid 15-minute data that month; `atemp_median` = median air temperature, degrees Celsius, from all valid 15-minute data that month; `rh_min` = minimum relative humidity, %, from all valid 15-minute data that month; etc.)